randa-11295/Insight-eye/README.md

 300 in frame
 - after get reload in stream
-- is subscribed  no is active
+- is subscribed  no is active          -------------- done
-- change no data with no massage
+- change no data with no massage on error handle